- A pump must be used for Jejunostomy tube feedings

 Supplies:

-- Feeding solution in container (bag) at room temperature
+- Feeding solution in can/container at room temperature

 - Warm tap water, if prescribed

-- Student’s Individualized Health Plan (IHP) and/or healthcare provider’s orders
+- Student’s Individualized Health Plan (IHP) and healthcare provider’s orders

 - Review healthcare provider’s order including: